code-philia/time-travelling-visualizer/README.md

 ## Training Process Dataset (the training process of a model)

+The dataset dir and config.json format, you can reference the [dataset readme](./training_dynamic/README.md)

 you can download by https://huggingface.co/datasets/yvonne1123/training_dynamic then you can store the dataset in /training_dynamic (default path)